slowernews/wisdom-tldr/chapters/1-2_self_growth.md

 > *"Only the autodidacts are free."
 -- x@thesiliconstoic*

-## On reading
+### On reading

 <!--
+> *"10 old books feel very aged, out of place, out of sync.
+200 year old books feel contemporary.
+2000 year old books feel fresh."  -- Nassim Taleb #LindyEffect*
+> *"Books are like love letters; they are destined for a particular person."  -- Lawrence Durrell (1960)*
+> *"The book is the only medium left that hasn’t been corrupted by the profane."  -- Nassim Taleb*

+-- x\@skickwriter] Don’t read so much that you forget to write your own story.

++ Note that «cut» and «whip» are not exactly words, but products of a culture.
+Ulysses is particularly hard to read because you don’t know 1910’s Irish pop culture.  -- geohot
-- Barbell approach: consume what’s latest and the oldest books.
++ Barbell approach: consume what’s latest and the oldest books.
 Most of modern bookstores sell the middle.
 -->

 > *"I cannot remember the books I have read any more than the meals I have eaten; even so, they have made me."